rpuntaie/blog/haskell.rst

 - *application* of constraint

-Due to currying application can take place at every space, not just when all parameters but the last are available.
+Due to currying application can take place at every space, not just when all arguments but the last are available.
 Parentheses might be needed.

 The actual application can only take place when an actual value is provided,